Payswitch-Company-Limited/flutter-SDK/README.md

     paumentMethod	| false	| string	| Choose between card or mobile money payment. e.g card, momo, both.|
     customerEmail	| true	| string	| Email of the customer.|
     callback	| true if useWebview = false	| void Functon (Map<String, dynamic>)	| Called when transaction is completed (success/Failed).|

+- Programmatically close Checkout

+    When you initialize the package with useWebview set to false, your can maually close the checkout by do

+    ```dart
+        dialog.close() // this will dismiss Chrome Custom Tabs on Android / SFSafariViewController on iOS
+    ```

+    When useWebview is set to true, you can do this after receiving callback response

+    ```dart
+        Navigator.pop(context) // this will dismiss Dialog
+    ```